1

 Synagis® is administered by intramuscular injections, at 15 mg per kg of body weight, once a month during expected periods of RSV frequency in the community.
 Providers should be aware that the Colorado RSV season typically has a later onset, starting closer to December, and should schedule their Synagis® doses accordingly.
 Synagis® administration must be prior authorized.
 Members who have received Nirsevemab may not receive Synagis in the same season.

 Synagis® season usually begins in the fall.
-For more information, refer to the annual Synagis® provider bulletin on the Provider Bulletins web page.
+Refer to the annual Synagis® provider bulletin on the Provider Bulletins web page for more information.

 Billing for Synagis®